LNA/PassRuby/README.md

 PassRuby
 ========
 I made this for my newbie friends.
+I want to help them learn test driven development and Ruby.

 First: Clone the repo